aparmendariz/mcf_docs/docs/source/user_guide/common_support.rst

 Estimating heterogenous treatment effects requires common support in all treatment arms.
 The class :py:class:`~mcf_functions.ModifiedCausalForest` has several options to check for and enforce common support.

+NOTE: Mention the plots that are generated and that they are saved in the output folder.

 Implementation
 ==============